Find My Past

 - Rare and unrivalled specialist records – perfect for adding fine detail to your ancestors' lives

-- The most complete census collection for England and Wales available online, with complete 1841 – 1901 census coverage plus the recently released 1911 census in association with The National Archives.
+- The most complete census collection for England and Wales available online, with complete 1841 – 1921 census coverage, including the 1911 census in association with The National Archives and the 1921 census of England and Wales.

 - Complete birth, marriage and death indexes for England and Wales covering 1837 – 2005/6, plus birth, marriage and death indexes for the armed forces and for British nationals overseas or at sea.